Best Online Graduate Certificates in Emergency Management

 Disaster Response and Recovery

 This concentration explores the principles and practices that promote effective disaster response operations and management, including resource mobilization and adjudication and emergency operations center (EOC) operations.
 Students will examine the nature of disasters, models for response operations in the United States, and the roles and responsibilities of various emergency management-related organizations.
-You will also study the short- and long-term recovery processes for individuals, families, and communities.
+According to the program offered at Jacksonville State University, you will also study the short- and long-term recovery processes for individuals, families, and communities.

 Homeland Security